mulle-sde/mulle-test/README.md

-`<name>.errors`      | Each line must grep for test diagnostics `<name>.ccdiag`      | Each line must grep for compiler diagnostics `<name>.environment` | Environment variables to set for test executable
+`<name>.errors`      | Each line must grep for test diagnostics `<name>.ccdiag`      | Each line must grep for compiler diagnostics `<name>.environment` | Environment variables to set for test executable `<name>.diff`        | An executable script that will be used to diff test output and expected output

 If for a test there is no support file `<name>.<ext>` found, a file with the